 Try this cycling interval workout.

-Each section of this workout consists of intervals that are 30, 45, or 60 seconds long, depending on how hard you want to push yourself.
+Need some inspiration to get started?
+Iannone created a cycling interval workout based on her classes at Prime Cycle that you can try on your own—complete with a killer playlist!
+Give it a whirl, and let us know how it goes: Each section of this workout consists of intervals that are 30, 45, or 60 seconds long, depending on how hard you want to push yourself.
 Your intervals will consist of building the intensity (typically increasing the cadence by 10 to 20 rpm, but you could also increase the resistance, instead), slowing down for 30 seconds to reduce your heart rate, then speeding back up for your next interval.
 Repeat this a few times for each song.